aliman80/aliman80.github.io/index.md

 ## About Me

-I am a final year Ph.D. student at the Mohamed Bin Zayed University of Artificial Intelligence (MBZUAI).
+I am currently a PhD student at Mohamed Bin Zayed University of Artificial Intelligence (MBZUAI).
+At MBZUAI, I am affliated with the Intelligent Visual Analytics Lab (IVAL) where I am primarily advised by Dr. Salman Khan.
+My secondary advisor is Dr. Fahad Khan.

+I received my Masters degree in Wireless Communications from the Lunds Teckniska Hogskola , LTH, Sweden.
+After graduation, I worked as a System Engineer at ACES, Pakistan) before again transitioning into academia in 2020 and joining MBZUAI as a PhD student under Dr. Salman Khan
 ## Research Interests

 - **Computer Vision:** image recognition, image generation, video captioning